Careers with philosophy

 We actively assist our students with their professional development and search for employment or further study.
 We encourage you to speak to any member of staff about your plans for the

-future, but particularly to Fabian Freyenhagen, our careers link in the School, or to Lynne Jordan, our dedicated adviser
+future, but particularly to Dr Lisa Wade, our careers link in the School, or to Lynne Jordan, our dedicated adviser

 for philosophy in our Employability and Careers Centre.

 What can you do with a philosophy degree?

 A philosophy degree is highly advantageous and relevant to a wide range of professions.
 As more and more areas of employment, from government to business, have become aware

 of the importance of wider ethical and philosophical issues, philosophy graduates are increasingly attractive to employers.

 We encourage you to be aware of the transferable skills you develop during your course.
 This will be particularly useful for writing CVs, job applications and interviews.